mateuszstompor/AsyncTCP/README.md

 ## About

 A tiny library easing TCP connections handling.
-Provides a set of classes for the user to connect to a remote server as a client and is able to host a server on its own.
+Provides a set of classes to connect a remote server as a client and is able to host a server on its own.

-Non-blocking and asynchronous, uses delegation to notify about incoming data packets, connection state change, etc. Gives you a choice which dispatch queue you'd like to choose to receive the notifications.
+Non-blocking and asynchronous, uses delegation to notify about incoming data packets, connection state change..
+Gives you a choice which dispatch queue you'd like to choose to receive the notifications.

 All components are loosly coupled, as a result the code is testable and **tested**.